Many of these settings affect ray sampling and ray depth. For an overview of what this means, see the page on Path Tracing in Cycles 4D.

 There is also an excellent tutorial on these settings in Cycles 4D from Silverwing Training at https://vimeo.com/193191849

-These are the maximum and minimum number of times a ray can interact with a transparent surface before it is terminated.
+This is the minimum number of times a ray can interact with a transparent surface before it is terminated.
 If you have a scene with a lot of transparent objects, where rays must pass through several of them, you may see black artefacts where a ray has come to an end.
-In that case, increase the maximum transparency depth.
+In that case, increase this value.

-These are overall limits on the number of bounces a ray can make.
-For example, if you set Max Ray Bounces to 1, you will get only one bounce - even if Diffuse Depth is set to 4 or more (see the example below).
+This is the limit on the number of bounces a ray can make.
+For example, if you set Max Ray Bounces to 1, you will get only one bounce - even if 'Diffuse' is set to 4 or more (see the example below).

-The number of bounces for diffuse (surface) rays.
+The depth (i.e. number of bounces) for diffuse (surface) rays.
 Altering this will change the amount of indirect lighting in the scene, since this comes from light bouncing off scene objects.
 See this example:

-You can see in this example that with a depth of 4, there is reflected light in the shadow under the sphere.
-With a depth of 1, this is lost, but the underside of the sphere itself is still partly lit by light reflected from the floor.
-With a depth of 0, even this is lost and the underside of the sphere is completely dark.
+You can see in this example that with a value of 4, there is reflected light in the shadow under the sphere.
+With a value of 1, this is lost, but the underside of the sphere itself is still partly lit by light reflected from the floor.
+With a value of 0, even this is lost and the underside of the sphere is completely dark.

 You can increase the number of diffuse bounces, which may slightly improve indirect lighting, but will be slower to render.
 As always, it is a trade-off between render time and render quality.

-The same as for Diffuse Depth, except for glossy, transmission and volume scattering rays respectively.
+The same as for 'Diffuse', except for glossy, transmission and volume scattering rays respectively.